-You must generate a certificate that your domain will pass to other domains.
-This certificate is stored in the following keystore file:
+You must generate a certificate and private key that your domain will use to sign messages passed to other domains.
+This certificate and associated key are stored in the following keystore file:

-• \$CATALINA\HOME/shared/classes/repo/sec-client.jks.
+• \$CATALINA HOME/shared/classes/repo/sec-client.jks.